Marcelo Tyszler

 This includes:

-• Designing monitoring and evaluation systems that actually inform decisions
+• Making sure monitoring and data systems actually inform decisions

 My background combines economics, impact evaluation, and data science, with over 20 years of experience across Europe, Africa, and Latin America.
 I hold a PhD in Economics from the University of Amsterdam and have worked with organizations operating at the intersection of development, sustainability, and public policy.